sr320/dgo/O_lurida.md

 ---

 In late 2012, four more libraries were made and sequenced, however this time these libraries were all run in a single lane on the Illumina HiSeq.

+_Ostrea lurida_ larvae were subjected to four different pCO2 treatments (400, 1000, 1600 and 2200ppm) from a Friedman Lab ocean acidification experiment.
+RNA was isolated from three groups of larvae from each pCO2 treatment using TriReagent (Molecular Research Center) according to the manufacturer's protocol.
+RNA was resuspended in 100uL of 0.1% DEPC-treated H2O.
+Concentrations and quality (OD260/280 ratio) were assessed with a NanoDrop1000 (ThermoFisher).
+Five micrograms of total RNA from each larval group within each pCO2 treatment were pooled.
+Four total RNA pools, each pool representing each pCO2 treatment, were submitted for single-end Illumina sequencing at the High Throughput Genomics Unit (HTGU; University of Washington) for sequencing.
+All four samples were sequenced together in a single lane.

 Data is available in the following locations
 IPlant: